Today is Labor Day - the official end of summer. Where did it go? I haven’t even had a vacation yet!

 Most importantly, people celebrate with delicious food.
 Here's a lovely recipe for Greek beef kebabs with yogurt-mint sauce, sure to impress at that last picnic: a slightly spicy skewer kebab, complemented nicely with cool, mint yogurt sauce.

-1 cup water - adjust amount in order to coat beef
+- 1 cup water - adjust the amount in order to coat beef

 Whisk together yogurt, mint, garlic, and lemon juice.
 Season with salt and pepper.